-JAN CISEK, MSc, specialises in the multidisciplinary design, holistic interior design as well as branding.
-He is a feng shui expert, an environmental psychologist and spiritual health mentor.
-He is also speed reading and accelerated learning coach.
+JAN CISEK, MSc, specialises in multidisciplinary design, holistic interior design as well as branding.
+He is a feng shui expert, an environmental psychologist, a certified counsellor and a spiritual health mentor.
+He is also a speed reading and accelerated learning trainer and mentor.

 He is also an expert in preconscious processing, holistic environment design, environmental semiotics/symbolism (MSc in Environmental Psychology), subliminal priming, online marketing, web usability, SEO (search engine optimisation), PPC campaigns, logo design, branding cities and regions (global branding).